sukadateam/Database/README.md

 5. Enter 7, 1, 1.
 Now create a user.
 Use permission (admin).

 6. Exit shell and open app.py and login.
 After login it will ask you to create a encrypt/decrypt password.
-Password is visible for now, but will change very soon.